 All international students must have a reportable LSAT score.
 LSAT scores are reportable by LSAC for five years from the time of testing.
-Strong preference will be given to applicants who take the LSAT by February 2016.

 We require an international transcript evaluation through the LSAC Credential Assembly Service (CAS) if you completed more than one year of international post-secondary work.
 If the total amount of post-secondary work you completed outside the U.S., its territories, or Canada is the equivalent of one year or less of undergraduate study in the U.S./Canada, you can use a credential evaluation service that is a member of the National Association of Credential Evaluation Services (NACES), such as World Education Services (WES) or Educational Credential Evaluators (ECE), as LSAC does not evaluate international work equal to or less than the equivalent of one U.S./Canadian academic year.

 Note that if your only international work was through a study-abroad, consortium, or exchange program sponsored by a U.S. or Canadian institution, and the work is clearly indicated as such on the home campus transcript, no international transcript is required.